Lowballed: Philadelphia-area homeowners of color receive unfair appraisals

 These outsiders are largely white and may be unfamiliar with the texture and context of majority-minority neighborhoods, he added, leading them to undervalue homes in those areas.

-According to former Philadelphia Councilwoman Cherelle Parker, it's extremely important that appraisers are "knowledgeable about the diversity of our city, the cultural diversity, cultural competencies to understand neighborhoods and commercial corridors."
+According to former Councilwoman Parker, it's extremely important that appraisers are "knowledgeable about the diversity of our city, the cultural diversity, cultural competencies to understand neighborhoods and commercial corridors."

-Across Pennsylvania, 94% of appraisers are white, compared to just 74% of the population, according to a 6abc analysis of Equal Employment Opportunity Commission data.
+Across Pennsylvania, 94% of appraisers are white, compared to just 74% of the population, according to a 6abc analysis of Census Bureau survey data.
 In the Philadelphia-Camden-Wilmington metro area, Black people make up 19% of the population, but only six percent of appraisers.
-Batts is one of the very few Black appraisers in Philadelphia.
+Batts is one of very few Black appraisers in Philadelphia.

 "When they came up with the plan for how you become a designated or a licensed appraiser, they did not take diversity into consideration," Batts said.
 "You have to apprentice under someone to become a licensed appraiser, and what has happened is that the industry is dominated by mom-and-pop small operations."